norbstar/CMap-Developer-Test/Code Review/Add-Timesheet-Code-Review.md

 Further more, if TotalHours is intended to be an aggregate of TimesheetEntry Hours, then the property would be need to be a list of type and not a single instance of type.

-Additionally, the Id fields of both Timesheet and TimesheetEntry are not explicitely populated prior to submission.
-Potentially these field are backfilled on a live database, but again serve no obvious purpose here.
+The Id fields of both Timesheet and TimesheetEntry are not explicitely populated prior to submission, but backfilled by way of the component model Key attribute.

 TimesheetService.cs
 public void Add(Timesheet timesheet) => _timesheetRepository.AddTimesheet(timesheet);